 Hurricane’s first appearance is up for debate.
 Ret-cons have since amalgamated Hurricane with Mercury, a very similar Golden Age hero, and given him the name “Makkari“.
 Mercury’s first appearance was in the hard-to-find Red Raven Comics #1 (cover date August 1940) whereas the character named “Hurricane” first appeared in Captain America Comics #1 (cover date March 1941).
 As with numbers 9 and 10, Hurricane earned a spot on this list of Golden Age Marvel heroes because he was likely an inspiration for a Silver Age one.

-With Hurricane’s otherworldly origin, he’s an Olympian god, one might think I’m referring to Hercules or Thor, especially because Hurricane’s referred to as Thor’s son in Captain America Comics #1.
+With Hurricane’s otherworldly origin, he’s an Olympian god, one might think that the Silver Age hero I’m referring to is Hercules or Thor, especially because Hurricane’s referred to as Thor’s son in Captain America Comics #1.
 But, Hurricane’s powers set him apart from Hercules or Thor.
 One of the original speedsters (The Flash debuted in Flash Comics #1 in January 1940 just eight months before Red Raven Comics #1), Hurricane is more of a prototype of Quicksilver than he is of Thor, even down to his sometimes flippant personality.

 Hurricane’s cousin Pluto, under the assumed name of Paul Sayden, is the boss of a murder gang.
 Hurricane tracks Pluto to a costume ball and the two face off, Pluto dressed as Satan and Hurricane wearing his usual crime-fighting garb (i.e. winged headband and boots, briefs, and gloves).
 In the reality-altering conclusion to their duel, Hurricane bests Pluto and sends him back to wherever he came from (presumably Hades).
 Hurricane eventually takes the name “Michael Gray” and continues his fight against injustice in subsequent Timely comics.